Allen James Grieco

 The language of food: natural philosophy and sumptuary laws in Renaissance Italy

 Currently working on two new book projects.
 The first centers on food culture in Italy in the Late Middle Ages and the Renaissance.
-The second, in collaboration with two specialists of pre-Columbian and early colonial South America, examines the transitioning food systems that characterised the early colonial period.
+The second, in collaboration with two specialists of pre-Columbian and early colonial South America, examines the transitioning food systems that characterised the early colonial period (pre 1650).
 Both of these volumes will deal with how the taxonomic order of nature, first developed by the authors of medieval encyclopedias, informed the way in which natural philosophers and doctors understood food and diets in Italy as well as the response of Colonial consumers to little known foodstuffs in a transatlantic cultural dynamic.

 I Tatti Appointments